fastapi/fastapi/typing_doc.md

 It could be argued that this proposal extends the type of information that type annotations carry, the same way as [PEP 702](https://peps.python.org/pep-0702/) extends them to include deprecation information.

-And as described above, being able to include this in `typing_extensions` to support older versions of Python is a very simple and practical reason why it would make sense to have this as part of `typing`.
+And as described above, including this in `typing_extensions` to support older versions of Python would have a very simple and practical benefit.

 ### Multiple Standards